Alcohol harm continues to drain U.S. economy

 A new study from the Centers for Disease Control and Prevention (CDC) reveals clear evidence that the costs from alcohol harm continue to drain the American economy.
 In four years alcohol-related costs to society climbed fifteen cents per beverage, due to decreased workplace productivity and healthcare costs.
 Alcohol consumption is the third-leading preventable cause of death in the United States.

-The increase in the costs of excessive drinking from 2006 to 2010 is concerning, particularly given the severe economic recession that occurred during these years,” said Robert Brewer, M.D., M.S.P.H., head of CDC’s Alcohol Program and one of the study’s authors.
+The increase in the costs of [heavy alcohol use] from 2006 to 2010 is concerning, particularly given the severe economic recession that occurred during these years,” said Robert Brewer, M.D., M.S.P.H., head of CDC’s Alcohol Program and one of the study’s authors.

 Alcohol related harm poses substantial costs to federal states and the District of Columbia: around a median of $3.5 billion in 2010, ranging from $488 million in North Dakota to $35 billion in California.
 Washington D.C. had the highest cost per person ($1,526, compared to the $807 national average), and New Mexico had the highest cost per alcoholic beverage ($2.77, compared to the $2.05 national average).